Fluffy and moist keto Krispy Kreme donuts with perfect glaze icing! These glazed Keto Donuts are super easy to make with only 10 ingredients.

 Jump to:

 Looking to reduce sugar but still have a tasty treat like a Krispy Kreme donut?
-Whether you've got Dunkin Donuts or Krispy Kreme on your mind, these glazed Keto donuts are your new go-to sugar free desserts!
+Whether you call them keto donuts or keto doughnuts, these glazed donuts are your new go-to sugar-free desserts!

-Although I'm not keto, I love sweet treats with no refined sugar (just give these chocolate peanut butter fat bombs or pumpkin cheesecake fat bombs a try!)
+Although I'm not keto, I love sweet treats with no sugar (just give these chocolate peanut butter fat bombs or pumpkin cheesecake a try!)

-- All of the sweetness with no sugar.
+- All of the sweetness with no sugar (just like our creamy cheesecake dip.)

-- Keto donuts help to satisfy your sweet tooth.
+- Keto donuts help to satisfy your sweet tooth and donut cravings.

-- Easy to make homemade and less expensive than Krispy Kreme or Dunkin.
+- Easy to make homemade and less expensive than Krispy Kreme or Dunkin Donuts.

 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.